-/IADLE/

-<c></c>

-[ ] FOR [ ] WITHHOLD AUTHORITY

-all nominees listed below (e: xcept to vote for all nominees list ed below
+[] FOR all nominees listed below (except as marked to the contrary below) [] WITHHOLD AUTHORITY to vote for all nominees listed below

-as marked to the contrary be low)
+Election of the following nominees as directors: Michael A. Martino, George W. Dunbar, Jr., Christopher S. Henney, Ph.D., D.Sc., Robert E. Ivy and Dwight Winstead

+(Instructions: To withhold authority to vote for any nominee, print that nominee's name in the space provided below.)

+2. Ratification of Ernst & Young LLP as independent auditors

+[] FOR

+[] AGAINST

+[] ABSTAIN

-Michael A. Martino, George W. Du following nominees as directo nbar, Jr., Christopher S. Hen: Ivy and Dwight Winstead.
-(INSTRUCTIONS: To withhold autho nominee's name in the space prov print that 2.
-Ratification of Ernst & Young LLP as independent auditors: [ ] FOR [ ] AGAINST [ ] ABSTAIN 3 In their discretion, on such other husiness as may properly v come before the 3.
-In their discretion, on such other business as may properly come before the meeting or any adjournment thereof.
-IMPORTANT -- PLEASE SIGN AND DATE ON OTHER SIDE AND RETURN PROMPTLY
+3. In their discretion, on such other business as may properly come before the meeting or any adjournment thereof.

+IMPORTANT-PLEASE SIGN AND DATE ON OTHER SIDE AND RETURN PROMPTLY

 THE SHARES REPRESENTED BY THIS PROXY WILL BE VOTED AS DIRECTED BY THE STOCKHOLDER.
 WHERE NO DIRECTION IS GIVEN, SUCH SHARES WILL BE VOTED "FOR" THE ELECTION OF THE DIRECTORS NAMED ON THE REVERSE SIDE OF THIS PROXY AND "FOR" RATIFICATION OF ERNST & YOUNG LLP AS INDEPENDENT AUDITORS.
-THIS PROXY CONFERS DISCRETIONARY AUTHORITY TO CUMULATE VOTES FOR ANY AND ALL OF THE NOMINEES FOR
+THIS PROXY CONFERS DISCRETIONARY AUTHORITY TO CUMULATE VOTES FOR ANY AND ALL OF THE NOMINEES FOR ELECTION OF DIRECTORS FOR WHICH AUTHORITY TO VOTE HAS NOT BEEN WITHHELD.